alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 attacks when
 rendering user generated content.

-We'll call this project, 'Scapegoat', because a quick search of the npm registry reveals that the name has not yet been taken.
+We'll call this project, '*Scapegoat*', because a quick search of the npm registry reveals that the name has not yet been taken.